akeeba/onthos/README.md

 ## What does it do?

-Onthos is an advanced, very powerful extensions manager for Joomla!.
-It is designed to help power users perform deep cleanup of leftover extensions in ways that previously required database surgery and/or writing custom Console plugins to achieve.
+Onthos is an advanced, powerful extensions manager for Joomla! designed for power users, site maintainers, and extension developers.

-Onthos not only lists installed extensions, it also detects common problems with them and proposes solutions – some of them can be destructive, so be careful!

-Onthos will let you do things Joomla! won't let you, including forced removal of extensions with missing manifest XML files, and extensions' leftover database records.
+Onthos not only lists your installed extensions, but also detects problems in their installation, proposes solutions, and offers actions to resolve those issues.
+It can uninstall extensions that Joomla's own extensions manager won't let you, including a Forced Uninstall option which bypasses Joomla entirely and can even remove ghost extension database entries.

+Onthos' primary use case is allowing power users and professional site maintainers perform deep cleanup of leftover extensions which accumulate over time on your site.
+In the past, this kind of deep cleaning involved arcane knowledge of the internal workings of Joomla, direct manipulation of the database, and even writing custom code.
+Not anymore!

+Onthos is very powerful, but with great power comes great responsibility.
+It is easy to go too far and break your site.
+We always recommend taking a backup of your site with our free-of-charge [Akeeba Backup CORE](https://extensions.joomla.org/extension/akeeba-backup/) extension before taking any actions on it with Onthos, and keep that backup safely somewhere _outside your site's server_.

-Onthos is strictly limited to Super Users with a hardcoded check, regardless of the Permissions you may set up in its Options page.
+Kindly note that Onthos is strictly limited to Super Users.
+This is a check hardwired in the code.
+It doesn't matter what you choose in the Permissions tab of the Options page.
 This is not a bug, it's a deliberate design choice.

-### ⚠️ With great power comes great responsibility

-Unlike Joomla's “Extensions: Manage” page, there are no guardrails or protections.
-It will let you take catastrophic actions.
-Ignore this warning at your peril.

-**Always take a backup before using this software**.
-Keep your backup safely _outside_ of your site, e.g. on your local computer.
-Always make sure you know how to restore your site from a backup even if you cannot access your site; try it out _before you need it for real_.
-You can use our free of charge Akeeba Backup Core for that.

 ## Copyright